 - Pregnancy nutrition

-- Managing medical fertility treatment or infertility diagnosis through dietary support
+- Managing and supporting medical fertility treatments through dietary support and nutritional science

 - Exercise assessment for fertility goals